 - All material and screenshots submitted will only ever be used in positive ways that reflect well on the submitting organisations.

-The 2016 Awards are open for entries!
+The 2016 Awards have now closed for entries

 (We’ll only use these details to tell you when the Awards open, and to notify you before they close.)